Chris Paddack

-Christopher Joseph Paddack (born January 8, 1996) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Minnesota Twins and Detroit Tigers.
+Christopher Joseph Paddack (born January 8, 1996) is an American professional baseball pitcher for the Samsung Lions of the KBO League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Minnesota Twins, Detroit Tigers, Miami Marlins, and Texas Rangers.
+He was drafted by the Marlins in 2015, then traded to the Padres in 2016.
+He made his MLB debut with San Diego in 2019, then was traded to Minnesota in 2022.
+He was traded to Detroit midway through the 2025 season, then returned to Miami via free agency.
+He signed with Cincinnati early in the 2026 season after being released by Miami.

 Career

 Amateur career

 Paddack attended Cedar Park High School in Cedar Park, Texas.
 He committed to play college baseball for the Texas A&M Aggies.

 Miami Marlins

 The Miami Marlins selected Paddack in the eighth round (236th overall) of the 2015 Major League Baseball draft and signed.
 He made his professional debut that year with the rookie-level Gulf Coast League Marlins where he went 4–3 with a 2.18 ERA in 11 games (seven starts).
 Paddack started 2016 with the Single-A Greensboro Grasshoppers.